Jas0n99/ngx_force_gunzip/README.md

 - Some modules require upstream content to be uncompressed to work properly.
 - It allows nginx to recompress the data (i.e. [brotli](https://github.com/google/ngx_brotli "brotli")) before sending to the client.

+This has been successfully tested up to version 1.17.7 (the current release as of this writing).
+I don't think the gunzip module code changes much (if any), so it should patch cleanly against older / future versions.

 ## Configuration Directives

 ### `gunzip_force`